w3c/web-advertising/OnlineAdvertisingCapabilitiesHitList.md

 If publishers choose to implement some of the privacy preserving mechanisms proposed here or elsewhere, they may want to control how a subset of their embedded subresources have access to third-party cookies and the like.
-They might value the ability to constrain third-party cookies and other tracking by embedded subresources, for example by enforcing the `SameSite=Lax` attribute on embeddee `Set-Cookie` headers and `document.cookie` writes.
+If they are establishing user trust by taking care to minimise the broadcasting of personal data to third-parties they might value the ability to constrain third-party cookies and other tracking by embedded subresources, for example by enforcing the `SameSite=Lax` attribute on embeddee `Set-Cookie` headers and `document.cookie` writes.